 After an initial consultation with our hair specialist, you can expect to be booked into the diary of the professionally trained nurse, the nurse will take a blood sample from the arm much like a routine blood test.
 The Blood is then spun in a special machine called a centrifuge for 10 minutes.
 Following the spin will then produce the PRP which is a concentration of the self-healing platelets in abundance amongst the normal blood plasma.

-The target area for treatment is then cleansed, and anaesthetic cream may be applied to reduce discomfort (client dependant).
+The target area for treatment is then cleansed, and an anesthetic cream may be applied to reduce discomfort (client dependant).
 The extraction is then injected into the scalp at multiple locations to help treat the areas of hair loss.

-The Regrow Hair Centre offer treatments to suit your individual needs.
-Call us today to book a free consultation with our hair specialist who will not only be able to help you identify the cause of your hair loss but also place you on a personalised hair plan outlining the best treatments that will be most effective to your hair loss.
+The Regrow Hair Centre offers treatments to suit your individual needs.
+Call us today to book a free consultation with our hair specialist who will not only be able to help you identify the cause of your hair loss but also place you on a personalised hair plan outlining the best treatments that will be most effective for your hair loss.

-Regrow Hair Centre uses HR23+ as its main supplier of vitamins designed to regrow hair which include all of the vital ingredients like Biotin, Vitamin C and Saw Palmento – in fact HR23+ uses 23 key ingredients designed to help with your hair loss, 90% of users noticed visible results.
+Regrow Hair Centre uses HR23+ as its main supplier of vitamins designed to regrow hair which includes all of the vital ingredients like Biotin, Vitamin C, and Saw Palmento – in fact, HR23+ uses 23 key ingredients designed to help with your hair loss, 90% of users noticed visible results.

 Written by Khuram Abbas Raja for The Regrow Hair Centre